 |General organic chemistry (with lab) OR general organic chemistry (terminal course with lab) and general biochemistry lecture||2|

 Applicants are strongly encouraged to diversify their undergraduate education.
 While not required for admission to the School of Medicine, a number of courses and subject areas are recommended to medical school-bound students.
 Suggested courses and disciplines include:

 Health care experience:

-Applicants also are expected to possess a general understanding of health care and medicine based upon employment, shadowing or volunteer experiences.
+Applicants also are expected to possess a general understanding of health care and medicine based upon employment, shadowing and/or volunteer experiences.
 Although we do not require specific hours, we do encourage you to invest the time you need to acquire knowledge of the roles of members of the health care team, as well as an understanding of the meaning of working with patients and serving them as a physician.